The online Comment window has expired

 • Default_avatar

-Christy Herron about 2 years ago
+Christy Herron over 2 years ago

 Thank you Sheng and Rebecca for introducing this item.
 My name is Christy Herron and though I now live in Castro Valley, I lived in Oakland for 11 years, including the four years I spent as an undergraduate at Mills College.
 I have been following with interest the acquisition of Mills by Northeastern University.
 My Mills experience remains very special to me, and though I understand that institutions like Mills need to change in order to stay strong, the acquisition by Northeastern just ain't it, babe.
 I wholeheartedly support the investigation into the circumstances of the acquisition.